Career & Finance

 Source: Social Squares

-In these instances, the stay-at-home moms who can and want to fit a money-making activity into their routine could consider picking up a side hustle.
-Side hustles for stay-at-home moms can be great for many reasons.
-First, many of these job options are not on a set schedule, meaning moms can work them into their schedules.
+In these instances, the stay-at-home and working moms who can and want to fit a money-making activity into their routine could consider picking up a side hustle.
+Side hustles for moms can be great for many reasons.
+First, many of these job options are not on a set schedule, meaning all moms can work them into their schedules.
 Second, they can provide some additional household income.
 Last, but certainly not least, working often has the ability to give moms an added sense of purpose beyond motherhood.

-31 Side Hustles for Stay-at-Home Moms
+31 Side Hustles for Stay-at-Home and Working Moms

-1. Freelance Writing or Editing
+2. Freelance Writing or Editing

 For moms who have a background in writing or editing, consider becoming a freelance writer or editor for some extra cash.
 The best way to get into this is by directly reaching out to a publication you love.
-Send them some specific pitch ideas that you’d like to write for their site to get the ball rolling, along with a resume, and portfolio of written pieces.
+Send them some specific pitch ideas that you’d like to write for their site to get the ball rolling, along with a resume and portfolio of written pieces.
 If you have experience in editing, be sure to call that out in any communication with the publication.

-2. Virtual Bookkeeping or Accounting
+3. Virtual Bookkeeping or Accounting

-If you have background working in an office, you may have luck working as a part-time virtual bookkeeper or accountant.
+If you have a background working in an office, you may have luck working as a part-time virtual bookkeeper or accountant.
 Anything virtual is great because you can work from home and while not significantly disrupting your routine.
 To find a job in this field, it may be helpful to reach out to associates from previous jobs to see if they know of any openings.
 You can also check out online resources like Upwork, BELAY, VaVa Virtual Assistants, and Delegate Solutions

-3. Social Media Management for a Small Business
+4. Social Media Management for a Small Business

 This is a great side hustle whether you have a professional background in the field or not.
 Social media is a great industry to get into to make extra money because you can learn the ins and outs and complete many of the duties from the comfort of your home.
-There are several online resources, like Hubspot or YouTube how-to’s, where viewers can learn about social media platforms and marketing.
+There are several online resources, like HubSpot or YouTube how-to’s, where viewers can learn about social media platforms and marketing.
 Master some of these platforms on your personal channels first before applying for a job.
 While being a Social Media Manager is often a full-time job, helping a small business on the side could be beneficial to both you and to the company.

-4. Tutoring or Teaching
+5. Tutoring or Teaching

 Perhaps there’s a skill you’ve mastered over the years.
 Instead of keeping the wealth of knowledge to yourself, consider tutoring or teaching, online or in person.
 Get started by getting in touch with a local school, community center, or university to see if your skills could be of value to their communities.
 For online opportunities, look at places like VIPKID, Tutor, Brainfuse, and Qkids.

-5. Online Transcription
+6. Online Transcription

-Since we constantly have a million things running through our brain at any given minute, having a side job that requires less effort can be a luxury.
+Since we constantly have a million things running through our brains at any given minute, having a side job that requires less effort can be a luxury.
 Online transcription involves listening to an audio or video file and writing down the words that are spoken—think closed captioning on TV shows and movies.
 Transcriptionists usually start out around $20 per hour and could go up to around $30 as they gain more experience.

-6. Part Time or Virtual Event Planning or Coordination
+7. Part Time or Virtual Event Planning or Coordination

 If, in a past life, event planning was your jam, don’t throw in the towel just yet.
 There are likely many local businesses that could use assistance for the events they host.
 Plus, since 2020, there has been a significant increase in online events.
 Consider becoming a virtual event planner and assist with making sure virtual events run smoothly.

-7. Virtual Administrative Support
+8. Virtual Administrative Support

-Instead of hiring someone to come into an office everyday, many companies are looking for virtual administrative staff to help run their offices.
-Help an office manage their calendars, emails, appointments and more without leaving the house.
+Instead of hiring someone to come into an office every day, many companies are looking for virtual administrative staff to help run their offices.
+Help an office manage their calendars, emails, appointments, and more without leaving the house.

-8. Take Online Surveys
+9. Take Online Surveys

-9. Personal Shopping or Styling Services
+10. Personal Shopping or Styling Services

 Those with a background in the fashion industry who have kept up on trends throughout the years may find success as a personal shopper.
 They will be their clients’ source for developing a wardrobe, buying gifts for people in their lives, and any other shopping needs they have.
-For commerce savvy and stylish individuals, this stay at home mom side hustle could be an easy way to bring in around $15-$20 per hour.
+For commerce-savvy and stylish individuals, this stay-at-home mom side hustle could be an easy way to bring in around $15-$20 per hour.

-10. Selling Handmade Crafts
+11. Selling Handmade Crafts

 Some of us kept ourselves entertained in lockdown in 2020 by picking up a new skill.
 If you were one of those people, you’ve been crafty for years, or you’re looking into starting a new hobby, consider handmade items on Etsy or selling goods on eBay or Amazon.
-There’s a market for everything—from graphic t-shirts to knit scarves and beyond.
+There’s a market for everything—from graphic T-shirts to knit scarves and beyond.
 Get crafty and start seeing the sales rolling in!

-11. Up-Cycle Clothes or Furniture
+12. Up-Cycle Clothes or Furniture

-12. Dog-Walking
+13. Dog-Walking

 Perhaps you have an hour window between pickups and drop-offs that usually gets spent scrolling through social media.
 While we are all for taking those well-deserved breaks, picking up a side hustle of dog walking during this time may be a great option.
 Advertise your services in local community groups or join a dog-walking app like Wag.
 Not only would we be making a little extra cash, but we’d be getting some steps in—a win all around.

-13. Pet-Sitting
+14. Pet-Sitting

 Similarly, if you have the space and capacity, getting into pet sitting can be a great side hustle.
 Many pet sitters will go through sites like Rover to find clients.
-What’s great about these services is that you can completely customize it.
+What’s great about these services is that you can completely customize them.
 Choose your hours, the locations you want to work in, and the types of animals you’ll look after.
 Plus, you can choose if you’d rather have the pets come to your home, stay with them at the owner’s home, or opt to check in on them throughout the day.

-14. Get on Airbnb
+15. Get on Airbnb

-If you’ve got an extra area or room in our house that goes unused, you might want to consider offering it as an Airbnb rental.
+If you’ve got an extra area or room in your house that goes unused, you might want to consider offering it as an Airbnb rental.
 Airbnb gives the option of having travelers rent just one room of a house, making it a great option for anyone with an unused space.
-Or, for those of us who own real estate property, or want to, creating a rental space for Airbnb or VRBO is a great way to make passive income.
+Or for those of us who own real estate property, or want to, creating a rental space for Airbnb or VRBO is a great way to make passive income.

-15. Deliver Food or Groceries
+16. Deliver Food or Groceries

-Anyone with a reliable vehicle can consider delivering food or grocery through services like Instacart or DoorDash.
+Anyone with a reliable vehicle can consider delivering food or groceries through services like Instacart or DoorDash.
 These positions are easy to get into, as you’ll simply start directly with the company.
 These opportunities are great for picking your own schedule.
 How much drivers make is entirely dependent on the amount and distance of the trips they accept.

 17. Create and Sell Digital Design Products

-As many of us have noticed, events like bachelor and bachelorette parties, baby showers, and kids’ birthday parents have become more extravagant than ever in recent years.
+As many of us have noticed, events like bachelor and bachelorette parties, baby showers, and kids’ birthday parties have become more extravagant than ever in recent years.
 Take advantage of the popularity of these kinds of events by crafting digital products like itineraries, invitations, cards, and more and selling them online.
-We have digital services like Canva right at our fingertips to make digital crafting more attainable than ever, and platforms like Etsy for selling goods.
+We have digital services like Canva right at our fingertips to make digital crafting more attainable than ever and platforms like Etsy for selling goods.

 18. Provide Photography Services

-This may be one of our favorite stay-at-home mom side hustles because it is one anyone can jump into at anytime.
+This may be one of our favorite mom side hustles because it is one anyone can jump into at any time.
 Even if you’ve never picked up a camera or used editing software before, you can get an inexpensive one at Target or on Amazon and start snapping shots at home.
 Practice makes perfect, and the better you get, the better chance you get at starting to make money.

-Many photographers start out offering free sessions, and then work their way to couples shoots, senior pictures, and more.
+Many photographers start out offering free sessions and then work their way to couples shoots, senior pictures, and more.
 Plus, there is a market for selling photos online—you can sell your carefully curated photos to be used as stock images through applications like iStockPhoto, Shutterstock, Pexels, and Unsplash

 19. Online Coaching or Consulting